Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_AlphaMissense/Group_25_AlphaMissense.md

 AlphaFold Database (https://alphafold.ebi.ac.uk/).
 Next to the Model Confidence tab, there is now an “AlphaMissense Pathogenicity” tab and interactive heatmap allowing you to examine missense variants at the residue level while also taking into consideration 3D aspects of the protein‘s structure.

 ![](./Images/alphafold-db.png)
+*Above is an example from the AlphaFold database showing AlphaMissense’s predictions at a residue-level for Cellular tumor antigen p53.*

 ## Applications and Real-Life Examples